 Tell us about your shops and the idea behind them.

-Tell us about your previous working situation and how you discovered Etsy.
+Tell us about your previous working situation/s and how you discovered Etsy.

-What is your favorite part of the process in printmaking?
+What is your favorite part of the process in knitting?

 What are your best marketing tips?